webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Blameless.md

 ---
 aliases:
 - Blameless
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
-  - Abilities
+- Ability/Cost/0
-  - Abilitiesnabler
+- Ability/Tier/Low
-type:
-  - Enabler
+- Ability/Categories/Task
 ---

-# Blameless
+## Blameless

-**Type**: Enabler

 You are trained in one of the following: deception, stealth, or disguise.
+Enabler.